 Midpoint = = (2.5, 1)

-This video gives the formula for finding the midpoint of two points and does one example to find the midpoint.
+How to use the formula for finding the midpoint of two points?

 We can use the midpoint formula to find an endpoint when given a midpoint and another endpoint.